 A few weekends ago I had the privilege of speaking at a conference, my topics being meal planning tips and Instant Pots along with some of the Instant Pot accessories that are available.
 That is what prompted me this Top 10 Instant Pot Accessories Picks + 3 extras post … but, I digress.

-We kicked off this calendar year with Pressure Cooker School on Facebook Live and here on the blog with a free Instant Pot Meal Plan.
+We kicked off this calendar year with Pressure Cooker School on Facebook Live and here on the blog with a free Instant Pot School.
 And it was about a year ago that we did an entire series on cooking meats and proteins for the freezer using your electric pressure cooker.

 Are you seeing a theme here?
 Electric Pressure Cookers, and specifically the Instant Pot, aka.
 Instapot, have become wildly popular in the past few years.
 As we’re learning how to use them, we’re realizing all the things they can do!